byzheng/taskqueue/README.md

 * `type` resource type.
 Only support `slurm` at this stage
 * `host` network name to access resource
 * `nodename` obtain by `Sys.info()` in the resource
-* `workers` maximum number of available cores in resouirce
+* `workers` maximum number of available cores in resource
 * `log_folder` folder to store log files in the resource